‘Mom’ legislators see their numbers, influence grow but barriers to elected office remain

 The number of women serving in state legislatures has more than quintupled since 1971, according to the Center for American Women and Politics at Rutgers University (CAWP).
 Nearly 33% of the 7,386 state legislative seats are occupied by 2,432 women, the center reported.
 Meanwhile, Vote Mama Foundation estimates 23% of lawmakers are moms.

+Currently in South Dakota, 29 of 105 legislators are women, down from the state’s record of 31 in 2023.

-“Things within the political ecosystem have changed to be more open to women,” said Kelly Dittmar, director of research at the Center for American Women and Politics.
+“Things within the political ecosystem have changed to be more open to women,” said Kelly Dittmar, director of research at CAWP.
 “Having more women also begets more women.”

 And there are visible signs of progress at statehouses across the country as the number of mom lawmakers grow.